Market Trends: Hecla Mining Company (HL) Stock Isn't Exciting?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 1.10 percent of Hecla Mining Company shares are owned by insiders, and 62.60 percent are held by financial institutions.
-Nethercutt George R Jr, the Director at Hecla Mining Company (HL) has sold 5,000 shares of firm on May 17 at a price of $8.20 against the total amount of $40992.0.
-In another inside trade, Nethercutt George R Jr, Director of Hecla Mining Company (NYSE:HL) sold 500 shares of the firm on May 14 for a total worth of $3732.0 at a price of $7.46.
-An inside trade which took place on May 10, Director of Hecla Mining Company Nethercutt George R Jr sold 2,000 shares of firm against total price of $14800.0 at the cost of $7.40 per share.
+Currently, 1.10 percent of Hecla Mining Company shares are owned by insiders, and 62.90 percent are held by financial institutions.
+BAKER PHILLIPS S JR, the President & CEO at Hecla Mining Company (HL) has sold 663,967 shares of firm on May 27 at a price of $8.90 against the total amount of $5.91 million.
+In another inside trade, Rogers Terry V, Director of Hecla Mining Company (NYSE:HL) sold 48,103 shares of the firm on May 26 for a total worth of $0.43 million at a price of $8.85.
+An inside trade which took place on May 17, Director of Hecla Mining Company Nethercutt George R Jr sold 5,000 shares of firm against total price of $40992.0 at the cost of $8.20 per share.